hrsh7th/nvim-cmp/README.md

 ### completion.keyword_pattern (type: string)

-A default keyword pattern.
-This value will be used if the source has no source specific pattern.
+The default keyword pattern.
+This value will be used if a source does not set a source specific pattern.

 Default: `[[\%(-\?\d\+\%(\.\d\+\)\?\|\h\w*\%(-\w*\)*\)]]`